connexcs/docs/docs/guides/spam-callsblock.md

 [**Click here**](https://docs.connexcs.com/developers/scriptforge/#configuration) to follow the steps for writing the script.

 1. Go to **Management > Customer > Customer [Name] > Routing > ScriptForge > ScriptForge**.
-2. Click on the dropdown menu to select from the list of configured scripts.
+2. Click on the drop-down menu to select from the list of configured scripts.

 <img src= "/guides/img/spam5.png" width= "1000">